 Catheter ablation should only be conducted in a fully equipped electrophysiology laboratory by trained physicians.

 Phrenic Nerve Injury (PNI) can be minimized by positioning Arctic Front as antral as possible and vigilantly monitoring the phrenic nerve with pacing during cryotherapy delivery.
 Stop ablation immediately if evidence of phrenic nerve impairment is observed.

-In most cases, including STOP AF, PNI with cryotherapy is a transient complication.
+In most cases, including STOP AF9, PNI with cryotherapy is a transient complication.
 PV stenosis can be minimized by not positioning Arctic Front within the tubular portion of the pulmonary vein.
 Do not inflate the balloon while the catheter is positioned inside the pulmonary vein.
 Always inflate the balloon in the atrium and then position at the pulmonary vein ostia.

 Potential complications, while infrequent, can occur during catheter ablation.
 Please review the device manual for detailed information regarding contraindications, warnings, precautions, and potential complications.